kristianmandrup/crossroads.js/README.md

 The Router contains a method `_buildRequest(request)` which is called by `parse` to allow you to transform the request before parsing it.
 This can be useful if you want to allow the Router to be routed from other data providers than the URL.
 An example could be to route using some user settings or some incoming data that affects what the user should see etc.

-If you have a collaborative/multiuser app, a particular user might be able to control what other users will see, and that even/action could be fed into the router.
+If you have a collaborative app, a particular user might be able to control what other users will see, and that even/action could be fed into the router.
 Your imagination is the only limit ;)

 ### Pending activation